palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ### Ganglion Only

 To connect the Ganglion to the Mark IV you need to connect the electrodes you want to get data from to the top row pins labeled +4, +3, +2, and +1.
 In addition, connect the ear clips to the D_G and REF top row pins.
-Make sure to change teh switches to the bottom configuration as well.
+Make sure to change the switches to the bottom configuration as well.
 Below a picture of the switches.

 ![Switches DOWN](../assets/images/ganglion_SW_DOWN.png)